 What is Probate?

-Our intention at Donald Law Office is to avoid the Probate process if at all possible and in all most all circumstances we can structure your Estate Plan to avoid the Probate process.
-However, if you find that you do need to open a Probate estate, we are here to help.
+In most circumstances, the attorneys at Donald Law Office can structure your Estate Plan to avoid the Probate process.
+But if you find you need to open a Probate estate, we can help.
+Contact us for an initial consultation.